polvinc/DHEM/README.md

 Once the CSF spacer has been centered on the harmonic gearbox, the assembly is secured to the gearbox using two M4 screws.
 Make sure you fit your 2 M4 screws into two plain holes in the gearbox flange.
 Do not use the tapped holes (every other hole is plain).
 Don't forget to insert the key on the motor shaft, and secure the shaft in the harmonic gearbox with the two M3 set screws.
 Make sure that the bars are properly aligned, perpendicular to the bearing plane on the harmonic gearbox.

+As can be seen from the images, the 3D printed motor spacer has no major structural function.
+It provides a few degrees of flexibility between the planetary gearbox shaft and the harmonic gearbox bore.
+Its only structural function is to hold and space the motor, with only a degree of rigidity on the torque transmission.
+So it's no big deal that this part is 3D printed and not made of metal.
+Once again, however, take care to print the parts properly.

 <p align="center">
   <img src="images/DHEM_assembly/DHEM_assembly-6.jpeg" width="22.5%">
   <img src="images/DHEM_assembly/DHEM_assembly-8.jpeg" width="22.5%">